Overland and Off-Road Navigation Basics

 - Download needed maps before you are offline.
 Unless you have something like Starlink (satellite-based internet), you will not be able to download maps once you’ve lost your internet connection.

-If you don’t have a phone or tablet that has a GPS receiver, buying an affordable GPS device would likely be cheaper than upgrading your smartphone.
+If already have a smartphone or tablet, the lowest barrier to entry is probably downloading and subscribing to a GPS app.
 Also, using your phone/tablet and using a dedicated GPS device isn’t necessarily mutually exclusive.
 You could get a standalone device as a backup for your smartphone in addition to having paper maps and compasses.

 Road Navigation Apps